ALMADADALI/Tryhackme-Labs/kenobi.md

 ### ⚠️ Disclaimer
 This write-up is for **educational purposes only**.
 Do not attempt these techniques on systems you do not own or have explicit permission to test.

+---

+### ⭐ If this helped you, consider leaving a star on the repo!